abe-winter/pg13-py/README.md

 ## pure-python implementation of SQL

-If you're looking for a pure-python SQL engine (an evaluator, not just a parser), you may be in the right place.
+If you're looking for a pure-python SQL engine (an evaluator, not just a parser), you may be in the right place. pg13's SQL logic weighs in around 1000 lines (600 logic + 350 parser).

 See also:
 * http://gadfly.sourceforge.net/gadfly.html